 So you have your duvet and pillow, next to the covers.
 The National Geographic’s ‘Save Our Ocean’ reversible duvet cover and pillow case is our choice for kids and teenagers.
 Also made from recycled plastic bottles, they are a great for animal lovers (covered with turtles and dolphins) but also as a reminder to our children of the dangers of plastics to our wildlife.

 There are so many fantastic products out there made from recycled materials, it really is becoming easier and easier to make eco friendly buys.
-Next on my list will be the Project Blu Recycled Fabric Dog Bed at John Lewis, it looks fab!
+Next on my list will be the Project Blu Recycled Fabric Dog Bed at Amazon; there’s a whole range for different sized pets and they look fab!

 New bedding sorted, don’t forget to recycle your old bedding rather than sending them to landfill.
 Just like clothing, there is always a need for your sheets, pillows, duvets and their covers.
 Good quality blankets, duvet covers and sheets will often be gratefully received by charity shops.
 Unfortunately, they may not be so keen on previously used pillows and duvets, however they will be welcomed by homeless shelters or animal rescues.
 Creative types or colleges with textile courses can make use of the fillings from duvets and pillows to stuff cushions.
 It may take a bit more time to find a home for your old bedding but it’s well worth it!